ObolNetwork/obol-docs/docs/run/integrations/lido-csm.md

 Sign the transaction.
 The cluster is ready for deposit from Lido CSM.
 At this point, your job is finished.

 :::warning
-When claiming your cluster's rewards, be sure to claim in wstETH.
+When claiming your cluster's rewards, **be sure to claim in wstETH**.
 Claiming native ETH will result in loss of funds.
 Rebasing tokens like stETH may not receive the incremental yield you’re expecting.
 More information can be found in the [splits.org documentation](https://docs.splits.org/core/split#how-it-works).
 :::